 With His divinity hidden in humanity, Jesus came to this earth to reach us and communicate with us in our weak, sinful condition.
 If He had come clothed with His heavenly brightness, we could not have endured the glory of His presence.
-Jesus “did not count equality with God a thing to be grasped, but emptied himself, taking the form of a servant, being born in the likeness of men” (Phil.
-2:6, 7, RSV).
+Jesus “being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men” (Philippians 2:6, 7).

 Check out our Bible Answers page for more information on a variety of topics.